The Best Influencer Marketing Platforms With a Developer API (2026)

 API docs: upfluence.com (API access via sales)

 Upfluence is built around the idea that your best influencers are probably already your customers.
-It hooks into your Shopify, WooCommerce, or Magento store, scans your customer base for people with social followings, and then layers a campaign management suite on top.
+It hooks into your Shopify, WooCommerce, or Magento store.
+Then it scans your customer base for people with social followings.
+On top of that, it layers a campaign management suite.

-For engineering teams, Upfluence's value tends to come from its commerce integrations and its programmatic hooks into the campaign data, rather than from a public REST API you can experiment with on a Friday afternoon.
+For engineering teams, Upfluence's value tends to come from its commerce integrations and its programmatic hooks into the campaign data.
+It is less about a public REST API you can experiment with on a Friday afternoon.
 API access is generally provisioned and scoped through their team.

 API & Platform Features